 There is little consistency in the literature regarding the age at which sequoias produce viable seed; findings vary widely (Hartesveldt et al 1975).
-Although cones with fertile seeds have been observed on sequoias as young as ten years old, other studies have shown that sequoias have large cone crops associated with reproductive maturity at around 150-200 years (Hartesveldt et al 1975).
+Although cones with fertile seeds have been observed on sequoias as young as ten years old, other studies have shown that sequoias have large cone crops associated with reproductive maturity at around 150-200 years (Hartesveldt et al 1975) and Harvey et al. (1980) suggest that trees of approximately 400 years old and older produce large number of cones and represent the significant reproductive individuals of the population.
 Based on review of literature and observations in the field, the NPS estimates that planted sequoias could begin to reach maturity and produce cones with viable seed within decades (Hartesveldt et al 1975; Harvey et al 1980).

-Recent Fire Effects
+Recent Fire Effects in Sequoia Groves

-Due to the apparent resiliency of sequoia trees, and despite extensive study of the species, mortality of even small numbers of large sequoias from fire has rarely been documented until recently (Hartesveldt and Harvey 1967; Weatherspoon 1986).
+Due to the apparent resiliency of sequoia trees, and despite extensive study of the species, mortality of even small numbers of large sequoias from fire has rarely been documented (Hartesveldt and Harvey 1967; Weatherspoon 1986) until recently (Shive et al. 2021; Stephenson and Brigham 2021).
 Save the Redwoods League, the United States Forest Service (USFS), and other partners documented the first large groupings of large sequoias killed by high-severity fire in 2015, followed by additional losses in 2017 (NPS 2015a; Shive et al. 2021).
 The number of documented cases increased dramatically as a result of the 2020 Castle and 2021 KNP wildfires which burned through a total of 27 of the groves within the parks.
 As well, the NPS estimates that 21 additional groves burned outside the parks in the Castle Fire and the 2021 Windy Fire.